kartiktharesha/kartiktharesha/README.md

 🛠 Working with: Node.js, MongoDB, Express, and JavaScript.

-📈 Focus: Backend logic, API design, and Database relation .
+📈 Focus: Backend logic, API design, and Database Design .

 🔗 [Link to LinkedIn]